green-party-dublin-central/nh-web/site/content/post/development-at-former-des-kelly-showrooms.md

 Under Part V the development will set aside 10 units (2 studios, 3 one bedroom units, and 5 two bedroom units) for social housing.

 **Height**
+The development comprises a lower ground floor, ground floor and and additional 11 storeys above the ground floor.

+Depending on where you measure from (i.e. NCR or Royal Canal Bank) the main tower is between 41m and 44m.

 ![Visual of the development](img/des-kelly-visual2.png "Visual of the development")